12 TOEIC Tips to Prepare for Your Listening and Reading Test

 You could be unlucky and have low volume or not the best audio.
 So, just in case, you might want to turn down (lower) the sound of the practice questions and of your favorite radio station.
 That way, if the sound is low on the actual test, you can survive because you’ll be prepared.

-I didn’t leave you high and dry, but the ETS center might leave you lower and wetter, depending on where and when you take the test.
 The room could be too hot or too cold, so wear layers of clothes that you can put on or take off.

 I took the TOEFL in the heart of a cold Parisian winter.
 The boiler (heater) was out of service and it was snowing outside, so we all wore our coats, gloves and scarfs during the exam.
 Be prepared for the worst!